 Your success in this course is a function of your level of engagement.
 I am interested in the quality of your remarks rather than the quantity.
-Please use your analysis of the readings, your blog posts, and prior research and/or study when responding orally in class, and please be prepared to back up any points you make.
+Please use your analysis of the readings and prior research and/or study when responding orally in class, and please be prepared to back up any points you make.